dngami/API-testing-tool/README.md

 7. Price - Price
 8. Type - [International/Domestic] - type

-To connect on postman: http://localhost:8080/FlightApi/webapi is to be used as the base path.
+To connect on postman: http://apitesting.ap-south-1.elasticbeanstalk.com/webapi/ is to be used as the base path.

 Airports have been named by their three letter codes.
 For eg. DEL, MUM etc.

 GET Methods: “{}” represents the input variable in the path.
+> List all flights: /flightInfo

-Search by Flight id -   /flightInfo/{FlightId}
+> Search by Flight id -   /flightInfo/{FlightId}

-Search by Departure and arrival (returns a List of flights with the given arrival and departure airports) -  /flightInfo/departure/{depart}/arrival/{arrival}
+> Search by Departure and arrival (returns a List of flights with the given arrival and departure airports) -  /flightInfo/departure/{depart}/arrival/{arrival}

-Search by Type (Domestic/International) (returns a List of flights with the given type i.e. International or Domestic) - /flightInfo/airport/{I || D}
+> Search by Type (Domestic/International) (returns a List of flights with the given type i.e. International or Domestic) -     /flightInfo/airport/{I || D}

-All Flights on a Particular Airport (returns a List of flights departing from a particular airport) -  /flightInfo/depart/{airport}
+> All Flights on a Particular Airport (returns a List of flights departing from a particular airport) -  /flightInfo/depart/{airport}

-All Flights on a Particular Airport (returns a List of flights arriving on a particular airport)- /flightInfo/{airport}/arrival/{arrival}
+> All Flights on a Particular Airport (returns a List of flights arriving on a particular airport)- /flightInfo/{airport}/arrival/{arrival}

 POST Method:
-Add a new Flight-   /addFlight/
+> Add a new Flight-   /addFlight/

 NOTE: Duplicate flight Ids are not allowed.
 I.e. each flight requires a unique id.

 PUT Methods: The flight id of the required flight is fetched so that its particulars can be edited.
 “{}” represents the input variable in the path.

-Edit Arrival time                               /edit/{id}/arr/{time}
+> Edit Arrival time                               /edit/{id}/arr/{time}
-Edit Departure time                      /edit/{id}/dept/{time} Edit Arrival destination/Airport            /edit/{id}/arrapt/{Airport}
+> Edit Departure time                      /edit/{id}/dept/{time}
+> Edit Arrival destination/Airport            /edit/{id}/arrapt/{Airport}
-Edit Departure destination/Airport     /edit/{id}/arrapt/{Airport}
+> Edit Departure destination/Airport     /edit/{id}/arrapt/{Airport}
-Edit Price                                    /edit/{id}/price/{price}
+> Edit Price                                    /edit/{id}/price/{price}

 DELETE Method: The required flight fetched by its Id is deleted.

-By flight ID -  /delflight/byid/{id}
+> By flight ID -  /delflight/byid/{id}

 Following classes were used so as to handle the requests and deal with the MySQL database.